Choumiko/Foreman/README.md

 - Rename blueprints (n button)
 - Imports/Exports [Blueprint Strings](https://mods.factorio.com/mods/DaveMcW/blueprint-string)  (Thanks Dave!)

-###Todo
+Todo
+---
 - Export/Import blueprint books
 - icons instead of text buttons

 Fixing positions of blueprints should only be necessary for exported blueprints before Factorio 0.12.32

+***
+Changelog
+---
+0.1.26

+- added settings button
+- added setting to overwrite blueprints if no empty blueprint is found when loading a string
+- display count setting: How many blueprints to show befor scrolling